 Whatever you choose, do not forget to also participate in the online Pink Paper Plane photo challenge to help set a world record and compete for awards.
 It starts with a location, a date, and a time.
 Announce it and promote it.

 If you are already involved with a group or organization that meets regularly or you teach within a school environment, organizing a WOAW event can be as simple as giving a WOAW topic to a meeting or class taking place during the Week.

 You could invite a female guest speaker who works in the industry, assign reading to discuss, or plan an aviation or space “movie night”.
 Select whatever it takes to engage, sensitize, and educate, Such events can also serve as great fundraisers for the Fly It Forward® Fund to make the event even more meaningful.

 Produce and exhibit inspirational media

 Ask your students, club members, or co-workers to create artwork, take photos, or create videos showing how women power aviation.
-To make it extra unique, make our 2020 theme “Women with Wings Healing the World” the subject.
+To make it extra unique, make our 2023 theme the subject.
 Organize a public exhibit of the work produced during the Week.
-Do not forget to encourage the creators to share their work with us to win titles and prizes.
+Remember to encourage the creators to share their work with us to win titles and prizes.

 To get more ideas of fun activities to remember the legacy, celebrate the achievements, and shape the future, you can download our free WOAW Event Organizer Guide.

 Every year, iWOAW remits Fly It Forward® Awards to individual event organizers and groups organizing events.
-Becoming eligible begins with adding a listing for the planned activity or event (open to the public or not) on this website before February 15, 2020.
+Becoming eligible begins with adding a listing for the planned activity or event (open to the public or not) by March 1.